 After another 50 minutes of preparation after the QCC I passed the GFT on the 20th October 1991.

 I had done it, and this time there would be no foul-ups with the paperwork.
 All the forms were filled in and sent to the CAA and my licence arrived a few weeks later.
 It had taken me seven years, but I got there in the end.
-I was the proud owner of a Private Pilots Licence at last.
+I was the proud owner of a Private Pilots Licence at last, and while I have yet to fulfill the ambition to fly in in a Spitfire, gaining a PPL is one goal ticked off the list.

 What are you waiting for?
 Go Flying!